Understanding variable costs for businesses

 What is a variable cost?

+First, it’s important to answer the question: What is a variable cost?
 In a business context, a variable cost is an expense that varies depending on production or sales levels.
 Unlike fixed costs, which remain the same regardless of output, variable costs may change based on business activity.

-Dependence on production levels
+Dependence on business production levels

-Pricing and profit margins
+Pricing, cost of goods sold, and profit margins

 Control and flexibility